 - a) Be in writing, - b) Be accompanied by the prescribed fee of \$100 which will be refunded if the protest is upheld, or if not must be remitted to Motorcycling Australia. - c) Be received by the Clerk of Course and conveyed to the Stewards Jury. - d) Comply with the following time limits: - i.
-For a protest under sub-Rules a) and b) of the previous Rule, 48 hours after being informed of the decision, - ii.
-For a protest under sub-Rule c) of the previous Rule, no more than 30 minutes after the action or conduct,
+For a protest under sub-Rules a) and b) of the provious Rule, 48 hours after being informed of the decision. - ii. i) For a protest under sub-Rule c) of the previous Rule, no more than 30 minutes after the competitor has been notified of the penalty for the action or conduct,